BorisTheBrave/sylves/docs/articles/concepts/dual.md

 ## Working with Dual Grids

-Dual grids are useful when you need to talk about the corners of a base grid.
-Sylves already has an API for working with corners,i.e. using CellCorner wth ICellType, but it's not unique.
-For example, in a square grid, the corner `SquareCorner.TopRight` of cell `(0,0)` refers to the same position as `SquareCorner.BottomLeft` of cell `(1, 1)`, and there are two other cells that have corners in that position.
+Dual grids are useful when you need to talk about the vertices of a base grid.
+Sylves already has an API for working with corners, i.e. using CellCorner wth ICellType, but it's not unique.
+For example, in a square grid, the corner `SquareCorner.TopRight` of cell `(0, 0)` refers to the same position as `SquareCorner.BottomLeft` of cell `(1, 1)`, and there are two other cells that have corners in that position.

 ```csharp
 IGrid squareGrid = new SquareGrid(1);